-In addition to the functions of programmable thermostats, Smart Thermostats are also able to learn your preferences and habits.
+In addition to the functions of programmable thermostats, Smart Thermostats, like this one from Best Buy, are also able to learn your preferences and habits.
 They can then adjust system settings based on these preferences.
 They can sense and learn when you are usually home or away and adjust the temperature of your home accordingly.
-Some Smart Thermostat can also work with your other smart home appliances, like ceiling fans, attic fans, wall heaters, and exhaust fans, etc., to help cool down or heat up a home more efficiently.
+Some Smart Thermostats can also work with your other smart home appliances, like ceiling fans, attic fans, wall heaters, and exhaust fans, etc., to help cool down or heat up a home more efficiently.

 - Push button control

 - Wi-Fi enabled with remote control capabilities

 - Easy-to-use interface

 The Right Thermostat Can Make Your Home Much Cozier

 A comfortable home is a happy home.
 A thermostat can help you maintain comfortable temperatures, as well as save money on your energy bills while keeping your family healthy.

 Not all thermostats are the same, though.
 You’ll need to find the best one for your home.
 There are lots of options, but one of them is guaranteed to make your home healthier, happier, and easier to maintain.